-Uruguay hero Luis Suarez was happy let his goals do the talking against criticisms he has received in England in Thursday's 2-1 win.
+Suarez happy to let his goals do the talking

 The Liverpool striker scored either side of Wayne Rooney's equaliser to leave England's hopes of reaching the last 16 on a knife edge and hugely boost his own side's prospects.